-How Secure Communications Helps a 350-Bed Medical Center Save Millions of Dollars a Year
+How Secure Communications Helps a 350-Bed Medical Center Save$2 Million Per Year

 To mitigate the risk of HIPAA violations and improve collaboration and coordination, JCMC adopted Uniphy Health's encrypted Practice Unite mobile app to facilitate secure, HIPAA-compliant messaging.
 The app was tailored to address JCMC's specific workflow issues.
 An internal marketing program drove adoption and usage by clinical personnel.

 The app was configured to deliver critical operational functionality including:

 - Consult delivery